electrickery/simple-gcode-generators/README.md

 All of these scripts, written by various authors, are licenced under the [GNU General Public License](LICENSE.md).

-_This fork is intended to get some of the gcode compatible with my cheap [grbl](https://github.com/gnea/grbl) based Sainsmart Genmitsu CNC Router CNC1810._
+_This fork is intended to get some of the gcode compatible with my cheap [grbl](https://github.com/gnea/grbl) based Sainsmart Genmitsu CNC Router CNC1810.
+(See grbl branch)_

 The Scripts
 -----------